 At pick-up, mention something specific that each child did or accomplished.
 For toddlers, keep a folder of any drawings or art projects for parents to review.
 When parents have concerns, take time to satisfactorily address them.

-Make Your Childcare Center Stand Out: Final Thoughts
+Attract Parents to Your Childcare Center: Final Thoughts

 The best way to attract parents to your daycare is simple: Put their minds at ease.